 New technologies, along with innovative equipment and services for the poultry, feed and meat industries - ranging across 400,000 square feet of exhibit space - greeted visitors to the 2014 International Production and Processing Expo here this week.

 In the world of computing, the biggest headache used to be a virus.
 By definition it is a self-replicating piece of code in the form of an application that destroys data on your computer and spreads rapidly.

 The deep freeze we all experienced resulted in more than just frozen pipes.

 Israeli-based innoBots, a manufacturer of robotics technology used to find explosive weapons for the military and law enforcement, plans to locate its U.S. headquarters in Hall County.

 What do you get when you cross a mobile phone with a tablet?
 A phablet; really, that's what the new hybrids are called, and you'll be seeing them on store shelves soon in 2014, if you haven't seen them already on YouTube.

 The lure of after-Christmas sales was strong for Belk customers last week, particularly on Dec.
 26.

-The unemployment rate in metro Gainesville increased to 6.6 percent in October, the Georgia Department of Labor announced today.
+Metro Gainesville's unemployment rate decreased to 5.9 percent in November, down seven-tenths of a percentage point from 6.6 percent in October, the Georgia Department of Labor announced Thursday.